geoscixyz/em/content/case_histories/mt_isa/survey.rst

 DC Resistivity (DCR)
 --------------------

-The fundamentals for a DCR survey can be found :ref:`Geophysical Surveys: DCR<DCR_index>`.
+The fundamentals for a DCR survey can be found in the :ref:`Geophysical
+Surveys: DCR<DCR_index>` section.
 Many choices are possible for electrode layouts and the final choice is motivated by the following factors:

 (a) MIM, the company who was exploring the property, had developed their own data acquistion system `MIMDAS`_.
 The cable had xxxx connections, each of which could serve as a current electrode or potential electrode.

 .. _MIMDAS: http://www.smedg.org.au/Sym01NS.htm

 (b) The area of interest is approximately 5km x 5km.
 Although full 3D coverage was desireable, the field acquistion was limited to 10 east-west lines.
 A full set of xxx electrodes were deployed along each line.

 (c) The choice of a pole-dipole was motivated by past experience that this was an effective survey for deep targets.
 The layout shown in {figure} indicates a current electrode at postion 1 with potentials measured across all other dipoles.
-The current electrode is then moved one electrode to the right. {Verify whether potentials to the left are recorded.} This produces a pseudo-section as shown in :numref:`Pseudo_PDP_East`.
+The current electrode is then moved one electrode to the right.
+{Verify whether potentials to the left are recorded.} This produces a pseudo- section as shown in :numref:`Pseudo_PDP_East`.

  .. figure:: ./images/Pseudo_PDP_East.gif
 	:name: Pseudo_PDP_East